 This is the first course in a two-course series on advanced design and methods in nursing research.
 A variety of research design and methods for population-based and clinical studies are analyzed, critiqued, and proposed.
-In the first course, observational (non-experimental) research designs are examined.
 Both quantitative and qualitative approaches are included.